jonahmschreiner/AGI/README.md

 What is this repo?

-A collection of older version of my implementations of the artificial general intelligence diagrams I drew up.
+A collection of older versions of my implementations of the artificial general intelligence diagrams I drew up.
 Refer to WhiteSpikeVision for the most recent/cleanest version of the project.
 That most recent version only has the env creation (enabling the AGI to interact with visual stimuli) completed, while the main decision-making process (the LF and LLF) are only present in the older versions.

 So could I make a fully-functional AGI with the stuff in this repo?